-Most of us dream of big success for our business, and while BHAGs (“big hairy audacious goals”) are great to have, it’s also important to set realistic financial goals that you can use to manage your team and operations on your way to achieving that ultimate goal.
+Most of us dream of big success for our business creating ADA compliance website etc, and while BHAGs (“big hairy audacious goals”) are great to have, it’s also important to set realistic financial goals that you can use to manage your team and operations on your way to achieving that ultimate goal.
 Easier said than done, we know.
 But smart (and SMART!) goal-setting can make a huge difference in your team’s ability to execute and, ultimately, make the really big things happen.
 Even big, hairy, audacious things.
-Here are some goal-setting tips we’ve learned from experience.
+Read this comprehensive article to get some goal-setting tips we’ve learned from experience.

 Collaboration and Buy-In Are Key

 No matter how big or small your company is, it’s important that everyone be on board.
 There’s no better way to get key people involved and enthusiastic than to involve them in setting goals.
 So when you’re setting goals for the company, get the key players together—typically executives and maybe department heads—and brainstorm together.
 Think about where you want to get to ultimately and then start breaking that down into smaller goals with near-term timelines.
 Make sure everyone involved understands how their role contributes to achieving goals.
 And if you have multiple departments to coordinate, make sure you engage your managers early in this process so they can distill the information and present it to their own teams and get their buy-in too.

 Use SMART goals to help break things down into clear objectives.
 SMART goals, as you may know, are objectives that are Specific, Measurable, Achievable, Relevant, and Timely.
 The correlation between effective goal setting and goal success has been proven time and time again, and your financial goals are no exception.
 Taking the time to make sure your goals really are SMART is time well-spent, if you want your goals to actually drive action and decision-making.